 - The unstructured source format lets you organize the configs in your repository in whatever way is most convenient.
 This format can be especially useful if you are organizing and/or generating configs using a tool such as Kustomize, kpt, or Helm.
 For an example of how you might organize your configs, see Example format for an unstructured repository.

-The hierarchical, or structured, source format separates configs into distinct categories for system configuration, cluster metadata, cluster-level configuration, and namespace configuration to help you organize the configs.
+- The hierarchical, or structured, source format separates configs into distinct categories to help you organize the configs.
+The categories are system configuration, cluster metadata, cluster-level configuration, and namespace configuration.
 For more information about the hierarchical repo structure, see Structure of the hierarchical repo.

 The following table highlights the differences between the hierarchical and unstructured repo formats: